How to Become a Fashion Retail Buyer: Education and Career Roadmap

 Fashion retail buyers decide which products their stores will sell.
 By researching market trend analyses and listening to fashion forecasts, retail buyers stay ahead of the curve while appealing to their target customers.
 They are responsible for composing business plans and maintaining strong relationships with vendors.

 About eight percent of all buyers worked in retail as of 2012, according to the U.S. Bureau of Labor Statistics.
-Although these workers spend their days in mostly comfortable indoor settings, travel is often required, and many buyers must put in overtime.
+Although these workers spend their days in mostly comfortable indoor settings, travel is often required.
+Many buyers must put in overtime.

 While a degree is not necessary for all retail buying positions, most jobs require at least a few years of experience and knowledge of the field.
 A bachelor's degree is usually required to advance to higher-level management positions.
 Students may choose to major in a business-related field.
 The following table contains the requirements for fashion retail buyers: